Start by clicking on "Fill out the template"

 Fill out the templateAn Affidavit of Loss is a written statement that describes the facts concerning the loss of an object, usually a document such as an identification card, a driver's license, a passport, or documents relating to the registration of vehicles.
 An Affidavit of Loss is usually required when requesting a replacement of a lost document or item.

 The document then describes the object that was lost and the circumstances of the loss.
-Finally, the affiant may request a replacement or re-issuance of the lost document.
+Finally, the Affiant may request a replacement of the lost document.

-While the purpose of these two documents is the same in that they want the replacement of the lost or destroyed document or object, an Affidavit of Loss states the circumstances of the loss of the document or the object.
-An Affidavit of Destruction or Mutilation states the circumstances of the destruction or damage of the document.
+While the purpose of these two documents is the same in that they want the replacement of the lost or destroyed document or object, an Affidavit of Loss states the circumstances of the loss of the document or the object, whereas an Affidavit of Destruction or Mutilation states the circumstances of the destruction or damage of the document.

-Yes, because if the document is issued by a government office, the person who lost the document or object must swear on the circumstances of the loss of the same in order for a replacement to be issued.
+Yes, the person who lost the document or object must swear on the circumstances of the loss of the same in order for a replacement to be issued.
+The government agency that issued the lost document will require that a sworn statement be made (i.e. through this affidavit) so that a replacement can be given.
+This is a mandatory rule across all government offices in the Philippines.

 The same is true with some private institutions such as schools, they may require an Affidavit of Loss in case a school ID or a school record can no longer be found despite diligent effort.